Gino Lupini

 Gino Neil Lupini is a retired South African-Italian professional rugby union player, educator and author.
 He played in the top domestic Italian league Top10 and for Italy Sevens in 10 competitions, making 43 match appearances.
+Lupini is a member of the South African Italian motor racing dynasty who competed for over 100 years as, Scuderia Lupini.

 Rugby

 After having two very successful years in the first 15 at South African College Schools (2011-2012), he was selected to join the Italian under 20 squad ahead of the 2013 IRB Junior World Rugby Trophy (Did not take part due to injury).

 Western Province

 In 2014, he joined the Western Province Rugby Academy, he was fortunate enough to later be added to the u21 Western Province (rugby team) who went on to win the u21 Currie Cup.
 Gino stayed with the u21 squad at Western Province (rugby team) in 2015 who once again went on to win the u21 Currie Cup.

 Mogliano Rugby

 In 2015, he left Western Province (rugby team) to join Mogliano Rugby in Italy, ahead of the Italian pre-season training.
 Here he would go on to play his debut season in the National Championship of Excellence and the European Challenge Cup qualifier.